Board of Trustees

 Born and raised in Wichita, Steve learned to play golf through the Wichita Junior Golf Association’s junior golf program.
 After graduating from the University of Kansas, where he played golf for two years, Steve spent 11 years working for Koch Industries around the country.
 In 1995, he settled in Pittsburg, where he now leads Midwest Minerals, Inc., a family owned business involved in the aggregate and ready mixed concrete industry.

-Steve remains an active and accomplished player, having won the Crestwood Country Club Championship six times, and qualifying for the 1991 USGA Mid-Amateur.
+Steve remains an active and accomplished player, having won the Crestwood Country Club Championship seven times and the 2017 Kansas Senior Amateur Championship.
 He is also a member of Flint Hills National Golf Club and Wolf Creek Golf Links.
 “I’m delighted to serve on the Foundation Board of Trustees”, says Steve.
 “It gives me a chance to give something back to the game that has meant so much to me my entire life.”
 Steve and his wife, Becky, live in Pittsburg and have three children.

 Gary Conover, Wichita